bbc/digital-paper-edit-client/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines and [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) guidelines.

 ## Licence

 <!-- mention MIT Licence -->

 See [LICENCE](./LICENCE.md)

 ## Legal Disclaimer

-_Despite using React and DraftJs, the BBC is not promoting any Facebook products or other commercial interest._
+_Despite using React and DraftJs, this repo is not promoting any Facebook products or other commercial interest._